-Sub-Funds may invest in other UCITS eligible collective investment schemes, including exchange traded funds, including those managed by the Manager, the Investment Manager or their affiliates which may charge investment management and/or performance fees.
+Sub-Funds may invest in other UCITS eligible collective investment schemes, including exchange traded funds, including those managed by the Management Company, the Investment Manager or their affiliates which may charge performance fees.
 Such fees will be reflected in the Net Asset Value of the relevant Sub-Fund.